-Vacancies to study or work with the Otter Project.
+Vacancies and opportunities to study or work with the Otter Project.

-We welcome inquiries from students looking for postgraduate research opportunities.
+We always welcome inquiries from students looking for postgraduate research opportunities.

 Cardiff University offers a Master of Research (MRes) in Biosciences, which is open for applications until July each year.
 There is an initial taught programme of key research skills, followed by an eight month individual research project.
 We would love to hear from anyone interested in doing research with the Otter Project as part of this Master's.

 Cardiff University also offer a (taught) Master of Science in Global Ecology and Conservation, with an intake in September each year.
 Students will carry out an individual research project focusing on a specific area of ecology and/or conservation, and we welcome students to join our Otter Project team for this research.
 The projects usually run from May until September, after the four core taught modules are completed.

 We have filled our spaces for placement students for academic year 2021-22.
 If you are an undergraduate, from any university, and are interested in a placement for academic year 2022-23, look out for adverts early next year on Facebook, Twitter and our website.
 This placement allows students to develop their research, data handling, spatial mapping, post mortem and public engagement skills.
 It is is designed for undergraduates for their professional training year which occurs in third year, however we accept applications from anyone.
 No previous experience needed.

 We welcome approaches from potential visiting researchers.
 Please contact us to discuss any collaboration ideas.